'Netflix Effect' lifts Korean content but market control worries grow

 By Hyunsu Yim

-SEOUL, June 20 (Reuters) - When Netflix co-CEO Ted Sarandos visits South Korea this week he will find an entertainment industry that has achieved global fame through hits such as "Squid Game" and "The Glory", but also growing worries about its effects on the local market.
+SEOUL, June 20 (Reuters) - When Netflix co-CEO Ted Sarandos visits South Korea this week he will find an entertainment industry that has achieved global fame through hits such as "Squid Game" and "The Glory", but also growing worries about the service's effects on the local market.

 South Korea has created some of Netflix's biggest shows, which have become synonymous with the broader international success of the country's cultural exports and spurred the Californian company to invest $2.5 billion in local content.

-Sarandos is expected to arrive in Seoul on Tuesday, according to industry sources, and meet with Prime Minister Han Duck-soo on Thursday, his first visit as co-CEO.
+Sarandos is expected to arrive in Seoul on Tuesday, according to industry sources, and meet with film students during his first visit as co-CEO.
+He will also meet Prime Minister Han Duck-soo on Thursday to discuss the video streaming market.

 But while Korean shows are hugely popular on Netflix NFLX.O, with 60% of global users watching at least one title last year, calls are growing for the government to support locally funded projects and secure the rights for content.